filiplancaric1/c-neural-function/README.md

+# c-neural-functions
+This project calculates and displays tables with values of the most common neural activation functions.
+The program is written in the C programming language and was created as a school assignment.

-# c-neural-function
+# how to use

-Tento projekt slúži na výpočet a zobrazenie tabuliek s hodnotami najčastejších aktivačných funkcií neurónov.

-Program je napísaný v jazyku C. Preklad a spustenie:

-Program je napísaný v jazyku C. Preklad a spustenie:

-gcc z1.c -o z1 -lm
-./z1

-Vstupné údaje
-Pri spustení program očakáva nasledujúce hodnoty zo štandardného vstupu:

-Kopírovať
-Upraviť
+Run the file main.exe.
+Upon execution, the program expects the following values from standard input:

-xstart xstop step precision width [funkcie...]
-X xstart, xstop – rozsah hodnôt x (napr. -5 5)
+xstart xstop step precision width [functions...]
+X xstart, xstop – range of x values (e.g., -5 5)

+xstart – starting value
+xstop – ending value
-step – krok medzi hodnotami (napr.
-0.5)
+step – step between values (e.g., 0.5)

-precision – počet desatinných miest vo výstupe

-width – šírka stĺpca vo výpise

-funkcie – voliteľné čísla aktivačných funkcií (napr.
-1 2 5)

-X – nenumerický znak na ukončenie vstupu (napr. x alebo m)

-Aktivačné funkcie
-Číslo	Funkcia
-1	Binárna skoková funkcia
+precision – number of decimal places in the output width – column width in the output functions – optional numbers of activation functions to use (e.g., 1 2 5) X – any non-numeric character to terminate the input (e.g., x or m)

+Activation Functions
+Number	Function
+1	Binary step function
 2	ReLU
 3	Squareplus
-4	Gaussova
+4	Gaussian
-5	Hyperbolický tangens
+5	Hyperbolic tangent
 6	Swish

-Príklady použitia
-Auto režim (vypočíta všetky funkcie) bash
-Kopírovať
-Upraviť
-./z1
+Examples
+Auto mode (computes all functions):
 -5 5 1 2 10 x

-Manuálny režim (len vybrané funkcie) bash
-Kopírovať
-Upraviť
-./z1
+Manual mode (only selected functions):
 -2 2 0.5 3 8 1 3 5 m

-Chybové hlášky
+Error Messages
-E1 – neúplné alebo nečíselné vstupy
+E1 – incomplete or non-numeric input

-E2 – xstart ≥ xstop (neplatný interval)
+E2 – xstart ≥ xstop (invalid interval)